 Who can I see for dental care?
 Where can I find a dentist?

-Please call DentaQuest at 1-855-418-1622 for questions about your dental benefits or dental providers.
-To check if your dentist is a participating provider with TennCare’s Children or Adult Dental Plan, please visit DentaQuest’s Find a Dentist
+Please call Renaissance at 866-864-2526 for questions about your dental benefits or dental providers.
+To check if your dentist is a participating provider with TennCare’s Children or Adult Dental Plan, please visit Renaissance’s Find a Dentist search tool (URL).

-Will I get a DentaQuest ID card for dental benefits?
+Will I get a Renaissance ID card for dental benefits?

-DentaQuest will not send a card.
-Members should be instructed to show their TennCare member ID card at the time of service for proof of coverage or the ID card of their medical plan.
+Renaissance will not send a card.
+Show your TennCare member ID card at the time of service for proof of coverage or the ID card of your medical plan.

 How do I receive information regarding my new dental benefit?

-When the member is eligible for dental benefits, they will receive a welcome packet from DentaQuest.
-The member should make sure the address in TennCare Connect is correct.
+When you are eligible for dental benefits, you will receive a welcome letter from Renaissance.
+Make sure your address in TennCare Connect is correct.

 Can dentists send members a bill if TennCare does not cover the full cost of a dental service (also known as ‘balance bill’)?